LogiTron Trading 51.4% Lower Over Last Week (LTR)

-LogiTron (LTR) traded flat against the dollar during the one day period ending at 17:00 PM E.T. on July 9th.
-Over the last seven days, LogiTron has traded down 51.4% against the dollar.
-LogiTron has a market cap of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
-One LogiTron token can currently be purchased for approximately $0.0005 or 0.00000002 BTC on cryptocurrency exchanges.
+LogiTron (LTR) traded flat against the U.S. dollar during the 24 hour period ending at 9:00 AM E.T. on July 16th.
+LogiTron has a total market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
+One LogiTron token can now be purchased for $0.0005 or 0.00000002 BTC on major cryptocurrency exchanges.
+In the last seven days, LogiTron has traded 51.4% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.